openluopworld/aes_128/README.md

 If there is anything wrong or if you have any question, just make an issue or email me.

 ## Todo
-I do not like 'Todo', but...
+'Todo' may always be 'Todo', so I do not like this word, but...

 + Full unroll implementation
 + Look-up-table implementation